SoftwareAG/c8y-docs/content/changes-platform/cl-restapi.md

 This change will be implemented after a 3-month period at the earliest.

-#### Feature preview: Latest measurement values can be stored as part of a device managed object
+#### -Preview- Latest measurement values can be stored as part of a device managed object

 {{< c8y-admon-preview >}}
 The feature is in Public Preview mode, that is, it is not enabled by default and maybe subject to change in the future.